RenrenRihitoRayo/dpl/README.md

 # 1.4.8

+## Updated suport for multiple parsers..

+DPL may now use an argument to explicitly point to the new parser to use.
+Basically making DPL a customozable front end.

+## Added Dic strings to every function...

 ## Added syntactic meaning to "_" as a name.

 if "set _ = ..." is called, it ignores the value.